razziel89/mdslw/README.md

 set list listchars+=nbsp:+
 ```

-❗Tips for how to add non-breaking spaces in other editors are welcome.
+❗Tips for how to add and show non-breaking spaces in other editors are
+welcome.

 # How to contribute